remla25-team1/operation/README.md

 # Project Overview

-This repository contains a modular comment sentiment analysis system, organized into six individual repositories under the `remla25-team1` organization:
+This repository contains a modular tweet sentiment analysis system, organized into six individual repositories under the `remla25-team1` organization:

 * **app**: Front-end application and API gateway responsible for serving pages and forwarding model inference requests.
 * **model-service**: Microservice for handling sentiment classification requests, interfacing with the preprocessing library and the trained model.